liferay/liferay-central-test-2/readme/7.1/BREAKING_CHANGES.markdown

 #### What changed?

-The Upload Servlet Request properties have been moved from `portal.properties` and Server Administration to an OSGi configuration named `UploadServletRequestConfiguration.java` in the `portal-upload` module.
+The Upload Servlet Request properties have been moved from the `portal.properties` file and Server Administration to an OSGi configuration named `UploadServletRequestConfiguration.java` in the `portal-upload` module.

 #### Who is affected?

-This affects anyone who is using the following portal properties:
+This affects anyone using the following portal properties:

 - `com.liferay.portal.upload.UploadServletRequestImpl.max.size`
 - `com.liferay.portal.upload.UploadServletRequestImpl.temp.dir`